lizzybrooks/python-possible/2-python-installation.md

 # Python Installation and Creating a Virtual Environment

-There are two versions of Python, Python 2 and Python 3.
+There are two versions of Python: Python 2 and Python 3.
 For this class we will be using Python 3, which you will need to install on your computer.

 ## Windows
 Follow [this guide](https://docs.python-guide.org/starting/install3/win/).